StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 # What Phrase(s) can I add/validate to my mantras?
 - Man is a thinking reed but his great works are done when he is not calculating and thinking.
+- It is the initial act of judgement which provokes a thinking process.
+To stop thinking, stop judging.
+- Repeated over time, these self-judgments lead to self-fulfilling prophecies, because they are communicated from "I" instructor to "myself" doer.
+We become what we think about.
+- But let's be clear about something: letting go of judgments **does not** mean ignoring errors.
+Rather, it means seeing events as they are and not adding anything to them.
+- "I had learned and he had learned, but there was no one to take credit"
+- "Compliments are criticisms in disguise!
+Both are used to manipulate behavior, and compliments are just more socially acceptable!"
+- To see your strokes (or anything in life) as they are, there is no need to attribute goodness or badness to them.
+By ending judgment, you do not avoid seeing what is; ending judgement means you neither add nor subtract from the facts before your eyes.
+Things appear as they are--undistorted.
+In this way, the mind becomes more calm.

 # Introduction